Listed alphabetically by last name

 Carol Capitano, PhD, PMHCNS-BC

-It is a pleasure to serve as President of the New Mexico APNA chapter!
-I've been a Registered Nurse for 19 years, 17 of those years in psychiatry/Behavioral Health.
+I have served on the board of the APNA New Mexico chapter since it’s renaissance 4 years ago.
+Currently I chair the Advanced Practice Subcommittee.
+I am a PMHNP-BC, and have been an RN for 22 years, 20 of those years in psychiatry/behavioral health.
 I am the owner of The Kolomeir Clinic, an adult outpatient full-service psychiatric clinic in the Northeast Heights of Albuquerque.
 My MSN degrees are in Adult Health and Adult Psychiatric Mental Health.
-My MBA is focused in management and I sat on the New Mexico Organization of Nurse Executive (NMONE) Board as a member-at-large in 2008-09.
-In that capacity I learned how important it is to draw on the experience of nurses throughout New Mexico, not just within the urban hubs.
-I have participated in research, presented at the 2003 SouthWest Nursing Research Conference and am skilled at crafting policy for the psychiatric hospital.
+My MBA is focused in management.
+I believe it is necessary to draw on the experience of nurses throughout New Mexico, not just within the urban hubs.
+I have participated in research, currently sit on the New Mexico mental health task force, and am skilled at crafting policy for the psychiatric hospital.
 I spent 11 years at Presbyterian Kaseman Behavioral Health inpatient hospital, and led the Presbyterian statewide initiative on suicide assessment/management.
-Evidenced-based practice, political presence, creating awareness of what "psych" nurses do, and attracting nurses into our discipline are a big part of my vision for the New Mexico APNA chapter.
+Currently I am a student at NMSU’s DNP program.
+Evidenced-based practice, political presence, and attracting nurses into our discipline are a big part of my vision for the APNA New Mexico chapter.

-I am a psychiatric nurse working on the acute psychiatric ward of the Veterans Administration Hospital in Albuquerque.
-I hold a Bachelor of Arts degree in Psychology from the University of Minnesota and an Associate in Applied Science degree in Nursing from the Santa Fe Community College.
-I manage care for patients with varied levels of psychological and medical acuity, with a focus on the specific needs of our veterans.
-I am a member of Phi Theta Kappa, the APNA and am certified in Nonviolent Crisis Intervention by the Crisis Prevention Institute.
+Jill is the Assistant Nurse Manager of the Adult Acute Psychiatric Unit at the Veterans Administration Hospital in Albuquerque, New Mexico.
+She has a Bachelor of Arts degree in Psychology from the University of Minnesota and an Associate in Applied Science Degree in Nursing from Santa Fe Community College in Santa Fe, NM.
+Jill is ANCC board certified in Psychiatric Mental Health Nursing.
+She manages care for patients with varying levels of psychological and medical acuity, with a focus on the specific needs of veterans.
+Jill is a member of Phi Theta Kappa Honorary Society and is the treasurer of APNA New Mexico Chapter.

 Janet R. Thelen